Nonparametric Multiple Change Point Detection for Non-Stationary Times Series: Introduction

 where $st(f_1)=\frac{f_1(x)}{F_1}$, $st(f_2)=\frac{f_2(x)}{F_2}$, and $F_1=\int f_1(x)dx$, $F_2=\int f_2(x)dx$.
 By Gibbs's inequality, this new K-L divergence is still non-negative and is equal to 0 if and only if $f_1=cf_2$ almost everywhere, where $c$ is an appropriate constant.
 In this article, we apply K-L divergence to normalized spectral density functions to define our objective function.
 Then we estimate change points by maximizing the objective function.
 That is, we find the locations where discrepancy between different spectral density functions reaches its maximum.
-When estimating spectral density function, we adopt the classical method, that is, we first calculate periodogram then smooth it by choosing appropriate spectral window.
+When estimating spectral density function, we adopt the classical method.
+That is, we first calculate periodogram then smooth it by choosing appropriate spectral window.
 Although we assume that each stationary segment is a linear process, which is a class of stationary time series more general than autoregressive process and ARMA model, we calculate spectral density function without estimating any parameters.
 So our change point detection method is nonparametric, which we call it nonparametric spectral change-point detection (NSCD).
-In application, we do not know the number of change points, so a BIC criterion similar to Yao (1988) and Zou, Yin, Feng and Wang (2014) is proposed.
+In application, we do not know the number of change points, so a BIC criterion,which is similar to Yao (1988) and Zou, Yin, Feng, and Wang (2014), is proposed.
 The consistency of both change point estimation and BIC criterion can be guaranteed.
-The theoretical result of change point estimation is quite similar to the one shown in Davis et al. (2006), but slightly weaker.
-Dynamic programming algorithm (Hawkins 2001) is used, but due to its computational complexity, we adopt the screening algorithm (Zou et al. 2014).
+Dynamic programming algorithm (Hawkins 2001) is used, but due to its computational complexity, we adopt the screening algorithm (Zou \textsl{et al}.
+2014).
 Also, Pruned Exact Linear Time (PELT) by Killick, Fearnhead and Eckley (2012) can also boost the speed of algorithm when estimating the number and locations of change points simultaneously.

 The rest of this article is organized as follows.
 In Section 2, we describe our objective functions.
 Asymptotic properties are presented in Section 3.
 Implementation and further details of our algorithm will be given in Section 4.
-In Section 5, numerical simulations as well as comparison with several methods are shown.
+In Section 5, numerical simulations as well as comparison with several methodologies are shown.
 The analysis of EEG data is presented in Section 6.